nathanchess/ABCCI-Scoring/README.md

 - Firewall enabled detection and individual inbound/outbound rule checks (customizable)
 - Full image cleanup (deletes or fixes all accounts, files, and security policy changes)
 - Customizable forensics questions (text-based answering)
+- Freedom to change and edit the scoring page appearance through HTML and CSS.
+(Feel free to use any other tech stack as you see fit)

 ## Setup